TaTooKa/Erzahlspiel/docs/source/pages/worlds/interplanetary/spacephysics.rst

 Centrifugal Force
 ^^^^^^^^^^^^^^^^^

 **Centrifugal Force** is achieved by rotating the vessel or habitat around a central axis.
 This way, everything inside it would experience a force pushing it towards the outside boundaries (away from the center).
 This is the most commonly used method of artificial gravity in most space stations and even some vessels.
 The main drawback is the *Coriolis Effect* (a sideways motion created by the spin).
-The smaller the vessel (or the closer to the central axis), the more pronounced this effect is, and it can be powerful enough to cause dizziness or nausea (represented as a Condition like ``Coriolis vertigo (Mild, -1)``).
+The smaller the vessel (or the closer to the central axis), the more pronounced this effect is, and it can be powerful enough to cause dizziness or nausea (represented as a Condition like ``Coriolis vertigo (Mild)``).
 This force can also cause unwanted physical side-effects, for example, throwing a ball spinward would make it fall faster, but throwing it anti-spinward would make it float for longer.
 Pouring water out of a kettle will cause the water to fall slightly anti-spinward, etc.

 Zero gravity
 ~~~~~~~~~~~~